 In the past, getting married meant having a large, lavish wedding with hundreds of guests.
 However, in recent years, there has been a growing trend towards smaller, more intimate weddings.
 Two of the most popular types of small weddings are elopements and micro-weddings.

-A lot of people, when they hear a micro wedding their minds goes to more elopement but elopement and a micro-wedding are two different things.
+When many people hear the term micro wedding, their minds go to elopements, but elopement and a micro-wedding are two different things.

 What is an elopement?

-An elopement is where you typically are just the two of you as a couple and sometimes a couple of people with you as witnesses, family members, and best friends; there are not very many vendors involved, and there's usually no reception, dancing, dinner, and typically involve some sort of travel.
+An elopement typically involves just the two of you as a couple and sometimes a couple of people with you as witnesses, family members, and best friends; there are not very many vendors involved, and there's usually no reception, dancing, or dinner.
+It also typically involves some sort of travel.

 New York City is a magical place to get married.
-There are endless possibilities for couples who want to elope in the city that never sleeps.
+There are endless possibilities for couples who want to elope in a city that never sleeps.

 Here are a few cool examples of NYC elopements: